Married couple found stabbed inside Brooklyn home

-BUSHWICK, Brooklyn (WABC) -- A couple was found stabbed inside their Brooklyn home on Saturday evening.
+BUSHWICK, Brooklyn (WABC) -- Police are investigating after a couple was found stabbed inside their Brooklyn apartment on Saturday evening.

+Maria Rodriguez, 71, suffered multiple stab wounds to the torso and was pronounced dead at the scene.

-An 87-year-old man was slashed in the arm and the chest.
+Her 87-year-old husband was slashed in the arm and the chest.
 He was taken to Bellevue Hospital in critical condition.

 No arrests have been made.
 The investigation is ongoing.